littleyu0820/Tiny_STL/README.md

 # Overview
 ### This is a project based on C++11, I'm gonna to make a tiny STL.
 Keep update until complete the functions.
-### If you don't really understand the how does the function do or its principle, I comment most of the functions or you can also feel free to ask me.
+### If you don't really understand the how does the function do or its principle, I comment most of the functions.
+After that if you still don't understand feel free to ask me.

 # Language
 * ### C++